inspec/inspec-podman-resources/docs-chef-io/content/podman_pod.md

 end
 ```

-Test if a pod does not exist on Podman:
+Test if a pod doesn't exist on Podman:

 ```ruby
 describe podman_pod("non_existing_pod") do